Lusti-Kartl'n: Scoring

 The team that scores over 50 card points wins.
 If playing for soft score, teams receive a game point, marked by a line (Strich), for each win.
 If playing for a hard score, they get a pre-agreed stake.
-If a team has not scored any card points, despite winning at least one trick, they 'stink' (stinken) and the winners score double.
+If a team has not scored any card points, despite winning at least one conjuring trick, they 'stink' (stinken) and the winners score double.
 If a team fails to take any tricks at all they are unterm Tisch ohne Stich ("under the table without a trick") and the winners score triple.
 A Brand ("fire") attracts the highest score; if the trick consists of 4 cards of the same rank, it is a Brand and the game is immediately over.
 The team who won the Brand (i.e. by playing the last card to the trick) has won the game with 4 game points.
 Game is 11 points and, typically, the losers have to buy a Maß of beer.